popsps/SWE645-PR3/README.md

 ### CONTAINERIZED BACKEND BUILD

-We will build the backend based on the `Dockerfile` at `./backend` directory.
+We will build the backend based on a `Dockerfile` in `./backend` directory.

 ```Dockerfile
 FROM maven:alpine AS maven_builder